Mastering the ironmaster - The Tribune

 Rader, a long-time member of the Lawrence County Historical Museum, does have a favorite area of history.

-“My very favorite thing is the very beautiful houses we have in this county, epically the ones we have here in Ironton,” she said.
+“My very favorite thing is the very beautiful houses we have in this county, especially the ones we have here in Ironton,” she said.
 “Each one has its own history and I just love that.”

 Another thing that Rader is well-known for is her portrayal of Nannie Kelly Wright during the museum’s annual Cemetery Walk at the Woodlawn Cemetery in Ironton.